Wind Chill Calculator

 Input the temperature and wind speed to calculate the "feels like" index and detect potential frostbite weather danger.

-Wind Chill Index Estimator
+Wind Chill Index Calculator

 Measured at standard head height.